Profitbase/Episode-Docs/articles/invision/docs/tables/howto/creatingtableview.md

 ## Step by step

-1. Right-click chosen folder in Solution Explorer to add a new item, choose a Table View:
+1. Right-click the selected folder in the Solution Explorer to add a new item, choose a Table View:

 ![pic](https://profitbasedocs.blob.core.windows.net/images/HTtviev%20(1).png)

-2. Type or paste a Query that will browse the data from the chosen Table:
+2. Type or paste a Query to browse the data from the selected table:

 ![pic](https://profitbasedocs.blob.core.windows.net/images/HTtviev%20(2).png)